alan-turing-institute/RCTab/paper/paper.md

 ## Summary

-Commercial cloud services provide researchers with the benefits of flexible and scalable computing and storage resources.
+The advent of commercial cloud services has provided researchers with the benefits of flexible and scalable computing and storage resources.
-However, they can also present challenges for organizations that require a degree of predictability and stability in their cost planning, as the cost control mechanisms are not always designed to accommodate large numbers of projects and users with different budgetary requirements.
+However, they present a challenge for organizations that require predictability in their expenditure, as the cost control mechanisms are not always well suited to large numbers of research projects with varied budgetary constraints.

 In response, we have developed [RCTab](https://rctab.readthedocs.io/) (**R**esearch **C**omputing **Tab**les), an open-source system for automating the management of [subscriptions](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/organize-resources#management-levels-and-hierarchy) on Azure, Microsoft’s cloud computing platform.
+RCTab automates the mundane management tasks of monitoring usage, alerting stakeholders of impending overspend and stopping subscriptions once they are over-budget.
-It not only automates mundane management tasks, but also provides a framework for monitoring usage and reporting on costs, thus saving people's time and reducing the risk of excessive spending, and a rich source of data for usage forecasting.
+This save administrative time, reduces the risk of excessive spending and provides a rich source of data for usage forecasting.

-RCTab is designed to be extensible, so can be easily adapted to the needs of different organisations.
+RCTab is designed to be customisable and extensible, so can be easily adapted to the needs of different organisations.
 It is written in Python and has Infrastructure as Code (IaC) deployment for quick and reliable deployment to Azure.

 ## Statement of Need

-Institutions are increasingly adopting cloud platforms, such as Amazon Web Services, Microsoft Azure and Google Cloud Platform, for both operational and research computing infrastructure.
+Institutions are increasingly adopting cloud platforms, such as Amazon Web Services, Microsoft Azure and Google Cloud Platform, for their operational and research computing infrastructure.
-Cloud platforms are especially suited to heterogeneous or unpredictable workloads and can be employed as part of a hybrid solution, where the cloud complements on-premises resources.

-However, on-demand access can present challenges for organisations that require a degree of certainty in their outgoings.
+However, on-demand pricing can present challenges for organisations that require a degree of certainty in their outgoings and this is compounded when the cost of services is dynamic.
-This is because the cost of cloud services can vary by region and over time, and some providers do not offer convenient ways to set hard limits on a project's budget or duration.
-This is especially true for organisations with many technical users, such as research institutes, and can lead to significant unexpected costs if the service is not monitored closely.
+This is especially true for organisations with technical users, who require both autonomy and access to the latest hardware, such as multi-GPU virtual machines.
-To address this, organisations typically either limit the number of users accessing resources and the type of resources they can access or employ dedicated staff to monitor resource usage and costs.
+Since providers don't always offer convenient ways to set hard limits on a project's budget or duration, organisations typically either limit the number of users accessing resources and the type of resources they can access or employ dedicated staff to monitor resource usage and costs.
 Neither approach is ideal: the former can restrict the cloud's potential, while the latter can be time-consuming and prone to errors.

-In particular, Microsoft Azure, which is the focus of this work, offers tools for managing costs, such as [budgets](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-acm-create-budgets), [cost alerts](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/cost-mgt-alerts-monitor-usage-spending), and [cost analysis](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/quick-acm-cost-analysis).
+Microsoft Azure, which is the focus of this work, offers tools for managing costs, such as [budgets](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-acm-create-budgets), [cost alerts](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/cost-mgt-alerts-monitor-usage-spending), and [cost analysis](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/quick-acm-cost-analysis).
 These tools are designed for individual subscriptions, and they do not scale effectively for organisations with many subscriptions.
 Moreover, they do not offer a mechanism to impose strict limits on spending or specify the duration for which a budget is valid.